manganmh89/Pluff-Store/README.md

 ## Future Enhancements
 - Allow users to make an account for updates on the shop and blog.
-- Integrate authorization directly on the platform to allow secure updating and editing.
+- Integrate authorization directly on the platform to allow secure CRUD capabilities.